I travel a lot; I hate having my life disrupted by routine.

 Once I knew everything worked properly, I can leave the Velcro straps hanging on the hinge side of the refrigerator and not have to worry about storing them or even putting them away.

-When we're ready to drive off, I can strap the fridge closed and never have to worry about the doors opening up and losing any of our precious food.
+When we're ready to drive off, I can strap the fridge closed within a few seconds time and never have to worry about the doors opening up and losing any of our precious food or drinks on the camper floor.

 Solar Fridge Fan

 Cindy and I were camped in Death Valley where the temperatures reached records of 117°!!
-I know, not too smart considering our Sunline has wheels and can be moved.
+I know, not too smart considering our Sunline has wheels and can be moved if we experience temperatures like this.

 Our Norcold Refrigerator couldn't keep up with that heat, and when we brought it into Tropical RV Centers in Pahrump NV, they checked it out but said basically "In these temperatures, nothing is going to work right!"

 What they suggested to do was buy a Solar Fridge Fan to help keep the coils cool.
-This little fan is easy as pie to install, maybe taking 20 minutes total.
+This little fan is easy as pie to install, maybe taking 20 minutes or two beers total.

 The hardest part was getting the caulk out of the fridge vent cover screw holes.